|Space Launch Report: Zenit Data Sheet|

 On March 12, 2000, Sea Launch suffered its first launch failure.
 The ICO F-1 communications satellite was lost after the rocket's second stage shut down 80 seconds early.
 A control pressure valve commanding error in the pre-launch ground sequence software was responsible.
 The improper valve setting caused control of the second stage RD-8 vernier engines to be lost after some time passed, so that the stage tumbled out of control.
 The rocket's control system automatically shut down the RD-0120 engine when it lost control authority.

-launches, but the 14th flight failed in mid-2004 when the DMSL stage shut down 54 sec
+but the 14th flight failed in mid-2004 when the DMSL stage shut down 54 sec early due a

-early due a suspected loose electrical connection.
-The Apstar 5 payload was left in a
+suspected loose electrical connection.
+The Apstar 5 payload was left in a transfer orbit

-transfer orbit with an apogee 14,000 km lower than planned, but the satellite was
+with an apogee 14,000 km lower than planned, but the satellite was subsequently able to

-weeks of 2007, but poor weather conditions at the launch site forced Odyssey to return to
+of 2007, but poor weather conditions at the launch site forced Odyssey to return to port.

-port.
-Zenit 3SL finally returned to service on January 15, 2008 with the successful
+Zenit 3SL finally returned to service on January 15, 2008 with the successful launch

 The first Zenit 3 SLB, a two-stage Zenit topped by an RSC Energia Blok DM-SLB third stage, arrived at Baikonur for pre launch processing in late 2007.
 On April 28, 2008, the rocket carried Amos 3, an Israeli communication satellite, into near geosynchronous orbit from Area 45, Pad 1.